marina601/scooter-circle/TESTING.md

   - Once the button is pressed a modal will appear which will ask the user to confirm their selection
   - If the user presses **Yes** the review will be deleted from the database
   - The user will be informed
-    - "You review has been Deleted"
+    - "Your review has been Deleted"
   - The deleted review will be deleted from the database and will not appear on the user profile page.
   - If the user presses **No**, the modal will close and no changes will be made.